 All positions filled.
 Please check back next year for additional opportunities during the 2018 annual meeting.

-New this year, the Society for Neuro-Oncology is seeking session monitors for all educational program and scientific platform sessions to assist co-chairs, faculty, and SNO staff as outlined below.
-SNO will provide complimentary registration fees and a 2017 SNO trainee membership (either new member or renewal) to those who volunteer for this unique opportunity.
+The Society for Neuro-Oncology is seeking session monitors for all educational program and scientific platform sessions to assist co-chairs, faculty, and SNO staff as outlined below.
+SNO will provide complimentary registration fees and a 2018 SNO trainee membership (either new member or renewal) to those who volunteer for this unique opportunity.

 Please note that a limited number of positions are available and applications will be considered on a first-come, first-served basis.
-Update July 11: All positions filled.
-Applications received after this date will be placed on a wait list.
+Scroll to bottom of page for application.

 - Trainee (student, resident, fellow, post-doctoral)

-- Trainee sponsor must be willing to cover all travel, food and lodging costs
+- Trainee or sponsor must be willing to cover all travel, food and lodging costs

 - Trainee must be willing to accept and attend ALL assignments throughout the course of the meeting